MY SITE

 • Opportunities

-Research in our laboratory is primarily focused on pheromone communication and genomics.
-We strive to elucidate the chemical nature, neural substrate, physiological mechanism and behavioral response that enable pheromone communication.
-We also seek to edit genomes to understand their structure and function.
+We study the biology of various fish species using an approach integrated with chemistry, physiology, genomics, and behavior.
 A major impetus for these endeavors is to develop effective and environmentally benign methods to control sea lamprey, a jawless vertebrate that invaded the Laurentian Great Lakes, and the primary model species for our research.
-Moreover, we attempt to infer the origin and evolution of olfaction and genome in vertebrate animals through comparative studies on lamprey and teleost species.
+Moreover, we attempt to infer the evolution of vertebrate animals through comparative studies on lamprey and teleost species.

 Picture